-The sweetness of whole kernel corn pairs wonderfully with sweet potatoes.
-For a super-easy dish, slice a red onion and stir-fry on the stove.
-When the onion is soft, add a can of drained whole kernel corn.
-Stir in some chunks of leftover sweet potato.
-Sprinkle with salt and pepper, then heat through.
+The sweetness of whole-kernel corn pairs wonderfully with earthy sweet potatoes.
+For a super-easy dish, slice up a red onion and stir-fry it on the stove.
+When the onion is soft, add a can of drained whole-kernel corn.
+Then, stir in some chunks of leftover cooked sweet potato.
+Sprinkle with salt and pepper, then heat throughly.

 Kale and Sweet Potatoes

+Talk about a meeting of the superfoods.
 If you're looking for a nutrient-rich combination, prepare braised kale by stir-frying it in a pan with olive oil and garlic until it wilts.
-Stir in chunks of leftover baked or boiled sweet potatoes and allow to heat through.
+Then, mix in chunks of leftover baked or boiled sweet potatoes and allow it to heat up.

 Roasted Root Vegetables

-Cut up a variety of root vegetables into chunks of about an inch.
-Use any combination of carrots, parsnips, beets, or turnip roots.
-Toss with olive oil and your choice of seasonings (such as salt, pepper, garlic), then roast in a 425-degree Fahrenheit oven for 30 - 45 minutes.
+For this dish, cut up a variety of root vegetables into one-inch chunks.
+Use any combination of carrots, parsnips, beets, onions, or turnip roots.
+Toss with olive oil and your choice of seasonings (such as salt, pepper, and garlic), and then roast in a 425°F oven for 30 - 45 minutes.
 Stir once while cooking.
-Add cut-up chunks of leftover baked or boiled sweet potato, stir again, and cook for another five minutes.
+Finally, add cut-up chunks of leftover baked or boiled sweet potato, stir again, and cook for another five minutes.

 Broccoli and Sweet Potatoes

 The flavor of sweet potatoes pairs perfectly with roasted broccoli.
-Follow the basic instructions for roasting broccoli in the oven, which just involves tossing broccoli florets with oil, spreading on a cookie sheet, and cooking at 400 degrees Fahrenheit for around half an hour.
+Toss broccoli florets with oil, spread them on a cookie sheet, and cook at 400°F for about half an hour.
 Add chunks of cooked sweet potato during the last five minutes, stirring to combine.
-If desired, you can roast other veggies along with the broccoli, such as chunks of pepper or zucchini.
+If desired, you can roast other veggies along with the broccoli, such as chunks of bell pepper or zucchini.

 Savory Mashed Sweet Potatoes

-If you have leftover boiled or baked sweet potatoes, it's easy to convert them to savory mashed potatoes.
-Just heat them, put them in a bowl and add water or milk, butter, salt, and pepper.
+If you have leftover boiled or baked sweet potatoes, it's easy to convert them into savory mashed potatoes.
+Just heat them, put them in a bowl, and add water or milk, butter, salt, and pepper.
 Use a potato masher, fork, or electric mixer to blend until fluffy.
 Use them as you would ordinary mashed potatoes.

 Sugary-Sweet Whipped Sweet Potatoes